fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

   "123ABC".capitalize   #=> "123abc"
 ```

 Unless you were paying close attention, you might have missed the fact that `str.capitalize` converts the remainder of the string to lowercase (e.g. "ABC" goes to "Abc").
-The Ruby documentation makes this behaviour much clearer, and clarifying examples are also given.
+The Ruby documentation makes this behaviour much more obvious, and gives clarifying examples.

 This is just one example of course, but these kinds of differences are not atypical in my experience.